 Do you and your spouse have the same contingent beneficiaries?
 The contingent beneficiaries are the people or entities that you want to inherit your estate if your primary beneficiary (in this case, your spouse) does not survive you.

-Since it is usually impossible to know who the surviving spouse will be, with an “I Love You” Will, couples often combine their contingent beneficiaries, and their Wills will mirror each other.
+Since it is usually impossible to know who the surviving spouse will be, with an “I Love You Will”, couples often combine their contingent beneficiaries, and their Wills will mirror each other.
 The thought is that no matter who the surviving spouse is, those contingent beneficiaries will share the remainder of the estate when the survivor dies.
-And this can and certainly does happen and work.
+This can and certainly does happen and work.
 But it is not guaranteed.

 Related Post: Beneficiary Vs. Heir – What Is The Difference?

-When you leave everything to your spouse, he or she then has the right to change his or her Will.
+When you leave everything to your spouse, they then have the right to change their own Will.
 Over time, after your passing, your spouse may lose touch or have a falling out with one or more of “your” beneficiaries and decide to write them out of the Will.